What’s on in Sydney in April 2024

 While each year varies the last April was unusually dry with only 2 days of rain.

 New events and updated content are added to these pages as it becomes available.
 Please contact us if you have an event you would like to share.

-- Royal Easter Show – 22 March- 02 April 2024
+- The Royal Easter Show – 22 March- 02 April 2024

 - Sydney Comedy Festival – 22 April – 19 May 2024

-- Anzac Day
+- Anzac Day – 25 April

 The Royal Easter Show

-Since 1823 farmers have been bringing the country to town for the Royal Agricultural Show is a two-week agricultural affair held at the Sydney Olympic Park.
+Since 1823 farmers have been bringing the country to town for the Royal Agricultural Show a two-week agricultural affair held at the Sydney Olympic Park.

 The show awards over 15,000 trophies for everything from livestock and farm skills to photography and cake decorating.

-Enjoy seeing the baby farm animals, sample produce from around the state, play all the old school sideshow games and then head to the stadium for precision driving and the nightly fireworks show.
+Enjoy seeing the baby farm animals, sample produce from around the state, play all the old-school sideshow games, and then head to the stadium for precision driving and the nightly fireworks show.

 Where: Sydney Olympic Park